by Rhonda Hill

 In Texarkana, a small school district that has partnered with BIE to bring PBL implementation across six of their eight schools, asked just this question and looked to us for support in how to facilitate the conversation.
 They wanted teachers to leave with an understanding of just how close they were to being more student centered and project based in their classrooms.

-So, in a Sustained Support Visit -- a deeper dive follow-up with teachers -- a BIE National Faculty member Eric White shared a phrase (which came originally from Kristyn Kamps, another National Faculty member) with the teachers that really stuck out to the leadership team: “PBL is not an on-off switch.
+So, in a Sustained Support Visit -- a deeper dive follow-up with teachers -- a BIE National Faculty member Eric White shared a phrase (which came originally from Kristyn Kamps, another National Faculty member--see her blog post about it) with the teachers that really stuck out to the leadership team: “PBL is not an on-off switch.
 It’s on a dimmer.”
 He went on to explain that sometimes, PBL is on full blast, and you are totally immersed in a full blown project, complete with all design elements and teachers are intentionally focused on using the Project Based Teaching Practices to guide the implementation process.
 But at other times, there are PBL design elements and teaching practices that can be turned up brighter than others within daily instruction, and that’s a good opportunity for teachers to take “stepping stones” toward PBL.

 Eric took teachers through a reflecting for action protocol where they celebrated PBL wins in their classrooms.
 Teachers mentioned that driving questions are being used across all units, each classroom is using something like a “project wall” to guide instruction, and many are using the Question Formulation Technique to begin the inquiry process for students.
 All really awesome stuff that will certainly create a more student centered and inquiry driven classroom!